|On this page|

 If enabled, a best fit method will be used for the extrapolation of data outside of the source inputs.

-This option is only used when Best Fit Extrapolation is enabled.
+This option is only used when Extrapolate Beyond Examples is enabled.
 Turning this on will first maximize the interpolation using the plane of best fit, and then interpolate the remaining differences using the radial basis functions.
 This gives closer fits to the hyperplane method especially for kernel functions that specify a falloff.
 For those kernel functions, turning this option will also result in faster cooking.
 This option can give better results when there is high spatial correlation in the examples.

 This specifies the kernel function used for the Radial Basis Functions interpolant.
 Different kernel functions will result in varying fits.

-Specifies the exponent used for the Thin Plate kernal function.
+Specifies the exponent used for the Thin Plate kernel function.
 Larger values will give smoother results.

 Specifies the fall off factor for the Gaussian, Multiquadric, Inverse Multiquadric, and Exponential Bump kernel functions.
 Larger values will give smoother results.